robertangeles/repo-ai-prompts/write-human-essay.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not add any experience or stories in start ups or YC Combinator.
 - Do not output warnings or notes—just the output requested.
-- Do not include the result of the debate.
+- Do not include the debate.
-- Do not use "—" and "-"
+- Exclude what each expert would say.
 - Focus on clarity.
 Make your message easy to understand.
 Example: "Please send the file by Monday."
 - Be direct and concise.
 Remove unnecessary words.
 Example: "We should meet tomorrow."
 - Use simple language.
 Write plainly with short sentences.
 Example: "I need help with this issue.".